ESC Rennes School of Business

 Rennes School of Business formerly École Supérieure de Commerce de Rennes is a French business school located in Rennes, the capital of Brittany, founded in 1990 by the Chamber of Commerce and Industry of Rennes.
 ESC Rennes is a Grande École, a term to refer to business schools with government recognition in France.

 History

 Rennes School of Business, founded in 1990, is a research-based business school based in Rennes, Brittany, France.
-As the school grew, its premises were expanded, with Building 2 opening in 2010, Building 3 in 2014 and Building 4 in 2017.
+As the school grew, its premises were expanded, with Building 2 opening in 2010, Building 3 in 2014 and Building 4 in 2017, closed in 2025.
 In September 2021, a new campus was opened in the 9th arrondissement of Paris.

 Based on its student body and faculty composition, Rennes School of Business is classified as an international business school in France.
 50% of students on campus and 85% of the faculty members come from outside France, representing over 100 nationalities.
 A majority of the courses are taught in English.

 Important years in the school's history: